 And before you get too excited, you cannot change the intensity of the hydrangea colour; that is more dependent on the environment or weather.
 Although I must say that changing the hydrangea bloom colour so drastically is pretty darn exciting!

 The first thing you need to do is test the pH of your soil.
 Acidic soil (lower pH) will yield blue flowers and alkaline (higher pH) will give you pink flowers.
 You can buy a soil test kit at your local garden center to determine the pH of the soil, but here is a quick and simple way to figure out your soil’s pH with ingredients from the kitchen.

 Once you know the general pH of your soil, you can adjust it to get pink or blue hydrangea blooms.

-If your hydrangeas are pink (because your soil is alkaline) and you want them to be blue, you need to make the soil acidic by increasing the presence of aluminum.
-You can achieve this by adding amendments to you your soil like pine needles, compost, coffee grounds, and aluminum sulfate that help make the soil acidic over time.
 Keep in mind that changing the pH of your soil is a gradual process and will not result in deep blue blooms overnight.
-It can take up to a year for the color change to happen.
+It can take up to a year for the colour change to happen.

 If your soil is naturally alkaline, you’ll have to add an aluminum source throughout the growing season to keep them blue.
 One of the most common amendments is sulphur.
 To use it, add ½ cup of sulphur per 10 square feet.
 Repeat the process every 3 months.

 Changing the Colour of Hydrangea Flowers to Pink